vikrampawar/stories/pages/AtThePark.md

 'Sir, I are you saying the goat droppings?'

-'I was thinking of something else, but yes, your description suits it better', Takkarram said, with questioning look on his face as if to ask if they are actually that.
+'I was thinking of something else, but yes, your description suits it better', Takkarram said, with a questioning look on his face as if to ask if they are actually that.

 Chikka exploded into a laughing fit.
 It's remarkable how quickly his emotions change.
 His laugh was a series of halts and explosions of noises that could well have come out of an excited, smaller than usual pony, that started out being a donkey, but at the last moment shifted course to become a pony.
 This was accompanied by his slapping his right thigh with his hand as if to control himself.